Toccoa, Georgia: United States era

 During the Civil War, General Robert Toombs, a close friend of Prather, used this house as a refuge from Union troops.
 The soldiers pursued him to Riverside, but he hid and escaped capture.

 The Prather Bridge was burned in 1863 by Confederate troops during the Civil War to keep the Union enemy from crossing.
 James Jeremiah Prather and his son, James Devereaux Prather, rebuilt the bridge in 1868.
 This bridge lasted until 1918, when it was washed away.
 It was rebuilt in 1920 by James D. Prather.
 It was afterward replaced by a concrete bridge, but the wooden bridge was kept as a landmark.
 Vandals burned it down in 1978.

 According to historical accounts, the Johns House, a Victorian cottage near Prather Bridge Road, was built in 1898.
 When the Georgia General Assembly created Stephens County in 1905, Toccoa was established as the county seat.

-President Franklin Delano Roosevelt visited Toccoa on March 23, 1938 during the Great Depression.
+President Franklin Delano Roosevelt visited Toccoa on March 23, 1938, during the Great Depression.
 Roosevelt's train made a brief stop there, and he made remarks from the rear platform of the presidential train.
 He traveled to Gainesville to deliver a major speech, and finished at Warm Springs for a vacation.

 Camp Toccoa was developed nearby as a World War II paratrooper training base.
 It was the first training base for the 506th Parachute Infantry Regiment of the Army's 101st Airborne Division.
 Its Easy Company was subject of the non-fiction book and an HBO miniseries adaptation of the same name: Band of Brothers.

 Traveler's Rest, an antebellum 19th-century inn, known locally as Jarrett Manor, is located outside Toccoa.
-It stands near Lake Hartwell, which was creating by flooding an area of the Tugaloo River after completion of the Hartwell Dam in 1962.
+It stands near Lake Hartwell, which was created by flooding an area of the Tugaloo River after completion of the Hartwell Dam in 1962.
 The inn has been designated as a National Historic Landmark.

 Toccoa Falls is located on the campus of Toccoa Falls College.
-The short 100-yard path to the base of the 186-foot (57 m) high natural waterfall is handicap accessible.
+The short 100-yard path to the base of the 186-foot (57 m) high natural waterfall is gravel-paved and easily walkable.